 Formatting within Sefaria Texts

-HTML supported by Sefaria for in-line text formatting, for footnotes, commentaries, and other emphasis.
+Learn more about the HTML supported by Sefaria, used for in-line text formatting, as well as adding footnotes, commentaries, and other in-text emphasis.

-A common solution is to use html/xml tags within a segment.
-A major drawback of this is that such data stored within the specific version of the text as opposed to on the index (which provides structure universal to all versions of the text).
+A common solution is to use HTML/XML tags within a segment, but this approach comes with a major drawback: Data within these tags is stored in the specific version of the text rather than in the index.
+If the data were stored in the index, it would provide a universal structure for all versions of the text.
 Unfortunately, this is the best method we currently have for including sub-segment level data.
+Below are a few examples of this type of tagging.

 Text Formatting